 This repeatability enables growers and agronomists to use the original survey data for over six years, and potentially untap how textural profiles change in a given period of time based on a potential shift in the soil profile of a field.

-DATA DESIGNED PESTICIDES DR. JULIAN NORTHEY, CO-FOUNDER AND CEO, FRONTIER AGRI-SCIENCE INC.
+DATA DESIGNED PESTICIDES

+DR. JULIAN NORTHEY, PhD, CO-FOUNDER AND CEO, FRONTIER AGRI-SCIENCE INC.

 Ottawa-based Frontier Agri-Science focuses on the global problem of herbicide and pesticide use, especially in North America.
 Of the 1.8 billion people worldwide engaged in agriculture, most use pesticides on a regular basis.
 Many common pesticides have been used since the 1940s and '50s and are known to have both health and environmental effects.
 Atrazine, for instance, is an herbicide often applied to lawns and golf courses.
 As an endocrine disruptor, it causes cancer.
-In studies it has been found to de-masculinize male frogs and toads - to the point where some are even able to breed as females. "...the biggest appetite for change is now being seen among the younger generation."
+In studies it has been found to de-masculinize male frogs and toads - to the point where some are even able to breed as females.

 The challenge is to develop pesticides that work with the molecular structure of plants as opposed to the traditional spray and kill methodology.

-"Our goal is to use computer-aided algorithms for the development of new herbicides ... to have more precise modes of action," says Northey.
-The potential, he asserted, exists to develop herbicides and pesticides that are tested and analyzed based on their impact on all living organisms, including crops, weeds, soil, and the end consumer.
+Our goal is to use computer-aided algorithms for the development of new herbicides ... to have more precise modes of action.

+The potential exists to develop herbicides and pesticides that are tested and analyzed based on their impact on all living organisms, including crops, weeds, soil, and the end consumer.

 The goal is to reduce ecotoxicology and off-target human health effects.
-FURTHER DISCUSSION.